 Even though many of the larger franchises may not approve of any haircuts in commission, you may get lucky and have some of them agree to reduce the commission marginally for dual agency situations.

 This happens when the buyer does not have their own agent and is not aware that they can earn some of the buyer agent fee for themselves through a buyer agent commission rebate.

 Unfortunately for most home sellers, the most they’ll be able to negotiate from the larger franchises will be 1% off for a direct buyer, dual agency situation.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.